Pridopidine

 Pridopidine (developmental code name PL-101) is an orally administrated small molecule investigational drug.
-Pridopidine is a selective and potent Sigma-1 Receptor agonist.
+Pridopidine is a selective and potent sigma-1 receptor agonist.
 It is being developed by Prilenia Therapeutics and is currently in late-stage clinical development for Huntington's disease (HD) and amyotrophic lateral sclerosis (ALS).

 Mechanism of action

-Pridopidine works by binding and activating an intracellular protein called the Sigma-1 receptor (S1R) located at the mitochondria-associated membrane (MAM) of the endoplasmic reticulum (ER).
+Pridopidine works by binding and activating an intracellular protein called the sigma-1 receptor (S1R) located at the mitochondria-associated membrane (MAM) of the endoplasmic reticulum.
 The S1R regulates key cellular processes crucial to neuronal health and survival.
 Selective activation of the S1R is a promising therapeutic target for treating neurodegenerative and neurodevelopmental disorders.

 Pridopidine activation of the S1R demonstrates neuroprotective effects in numerous models of neurodegenerative diseases including HD, ALS, Glaucoma, Parkinson's disease (PD) and Alzheimer's disease (AD).

-Pridopidine exhibits a neuroprotective effect against mutant Huntingtin (mHTT)-induced cell death in mouse primary HD neurons and human HD iPSCs.
-It restores the impaired synaptic plasticity in HD neurons, enhances mitochondrial function, upregulates BDNF transport and secretion, reduces ER stress and restores dendritic spine abnormalities in HD and AD models.
+Pridopidine exhibits a neuroprotective effect against mutant Huntingtin (mHTT)-induced cell death in mouse primary HD neurons and human HD-induced pluripotent stem cells.
+It restores the impaired synaptic plasticity in HD neurons, enhances mitochondrial function, upregulates BDNF transport and secretion, reduces endoplasmic reticulum stress and restores dendritic spine abnormalities in HD and AD models.
 In models of ALS, pridopidine protects neuron-muscle connectivity and restores muscle integrity and contractility.
 These beneficial effects are exclusively mediated by the S1R as either deletion of this gene, or selective inhibition of its function, completely abolish pridopidine's beneficial effects.

 Initially, the primary target of pridopidine was postulated to be the dopamine D2/D3 receptors.
-However, in-vitro binding assays show that pridopidine has high affinity for the S1R and low affinity for other targets including the dopamine D2/D3 receptors, adrenergic a2C receptor and the Sigma-2 receptor.
-Furthermore, selective and robust occupancy of the S1R, with no or negligible occupancy of the D2/D3 receptors was demonstrated by in-vivo positron emission tomography (PET) imaging studies in rats and human.
+However, in vitro binding assays show that pridopidine has high affinity for the S1R and low affinity for other targets including the dopamine D2/D3 receptors, adrenergic a2c receptor and the Sigma-2 receptor.
+Furthermore, selective and robust occupancy of the S1R, with no or negligible occupancy of the D2/D3 receptors was demonstrated by in vivo positron emission tomography (PET) imaging studies in rats and human.

+Chemistry

+Analogues

+Analogues of pridopidine include ordopidine, OSU-6162, and 3-PPP, among others.